πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 int num; // Declaration: reserve memory for the variable

-num = 5; // Assignment: store a value ( = is "assign", NOT equality!)
+num = 5; // Assignment: store a value ( = means "assign", NOT equality!)

-Note: = is not the equals sign; it is assignment.
-It stores the right-hand value into the variable on the left.
+Heads up: = isn't the equals sign from math class β€” it's assignment.
+It copies the value on the right into the variable on the left.

-Assigning to an undeclared variable is an error: x = 23; → "What is x??"
+Assigning to an undeclared variable is an error: x = 23; → "what's x?!"

 How Overwriting Works

-Assigning a new value to a variable overwrites the previous value, which is lost.
-A variable can hold only one value at a time.
+Assigning a new value to a variable overwrites the old one β€” the previous value is gone.
+A variable holds exactly one value at a time.

 variable num